-Coming soon: Special file dedicated to Artificial Intelligence
+Coming soon: Special Research Guide dedicated to Artificial Intelligence

 CAIJ will monitor advances in artificial intelligence with content rooted in its members’ professional practice.
 Many areas, including the automotive industry, the health sector and the manufacturing and distribution field, are already undergoing a major transformation.
 This will soon be a reality in the legal world as well.